sheaivey/react-context-reducer/README.md

 };
 ```

-Connect our store to a sub component that needs access to the stores state and dispatch.
+Connect our store to a component that needs access to state and dispatch using the `AppStore.connect()` HoC.
 ```js
 // ./MyComponent.js
 import React from 'react';